Element Eighty: Element Eighty (2003-2004)

 After several months of touring, the band could see that their label had no interest in pushing the band – there was no music video or any kind of promotion.
 The band would later split with Universal/Republic late 2004.
-Soon after their departure, original bassist Roon decided to leave the band to attend college and later graduate study in biomedical research.
-He was later replaced by Zack Bates, formerly of the band Bullet Ant.
+Shortly afterwards, in October 2004, the band announced Roon's decision to part ways with the band and move on with his life.
+Roon would go on to study molecular biology, eventually graduating with a Ph.D. and going into research.
+His replacement, Zack Bates, formerly of the band Bullet Ant, was announced in early November 2004.